ThanatchaiLeesirikull/CP3402-Learning-Journal/Learning_Journal_Week_10.md

 ## Estimated Hours

 I spent four hours to complete this practicals.
-The follow action that I have done are setting up the joomla software, watching youtube, creating the website on joomla.
+The follow action that I have done are individual presentation rehearsal, group presentation rehearsal, and setting up my laptop.

 ## Content Insights

-Mastering Joomla is advantageous for individuals involved in web design, particularly in the front-end development field.
-Joomla’s extensive range of features allows designers to create visually appealing and highly functional websites.
-From my personal experience using Joomla, the software channel is secure and offer the user a various useful function to enhance web design to be more appealing to user.
+From this rehearsal process, I learned that it is important to engage in early and repetitive practice.
+Once an incomplete version has been created, even if the presentation is not completely done, one can identify areas for improvement as well as any gaps in the work.
+Rehearsing multiple times means that my content improves and I become more comfortable with speaking.